Gail Burwen: Book covers

 Burwen illustrated dozens of book covers in the 1970s, primarily in the science fiction genre.
 In addition to design, Gail also handled the typography for most of her covers, utilizing classic science fiction typefaces like Mierop Ginger Snap, Airport Black, and Davison Arabesque.
-One of her more notable covers was for The Secret Life of Plants by Peter Tompkins and Chrisopher Bird published in 1973.
+One of her more notable covers was for The Secret Life of Plants by Peter Tompkins and Christopher Bird published in 1973.
 The book caused immediate controversy amidst scientists for claiming, among other things, that the authors had discovered proof of plant sentience.
 The Secret Life of Plants became a documentary film that was eventually released as Journey Through "The Secret Life of Plants" with an accompanying soundtrack by Stevie Wonder in 1978.

 A selection of Gail Burwen's dust jacket and book cover illustration credits: